webcooltz/bulk-rename/README.md

 - Run `npm i` to download the packages

+#### Pre-scraped data

+- Scrape data using Chrome extension
+- Paste episode data into /input/episodes.csv
+- Paste show data into /input/show-info.csv
+- Run `npm run convert` to convert episode data
+- Run `npm run convert2` to convert show data

+### Getting current video metadata

+- Run `npm run start` to get the videos' metadata in your directory listed in the /input/input.json file
+- It will compare the scraped IMDB data and match them up
+- Double-check the info is correct before proceeding

+### Renaming videos

+- Run `npm run rename`

+#### If a video failed

+- Check the `results/failedVideos.json` file to see which videos failed
+- You may have to manually fix these (using iTunes or another program)

+### Acceptable scenarios

+- S06E01.mkv

+## Deprecated

 ### Scraping episode/show data

 - Run `npm run scrape` to scrape IMDB and get the show's info saved
-- Double-check the info is correct before proceeding

-#### Pre-scraped data

-- Run `npm run convert` to convert CSV to JSON

-### Getting current video metadata

-- Run `npm run start` to get the app's metadata
-- It will compare the IMDB data and properly put together your show data
 - Double-check the info is correct before proceeding

 ### Changing video file metadata